raspberrypilearning/codebreaker/en/step_6.md

 --- task ---

 Create a `loop` that converts the number of times the letters appear into a percentage of the whole message.
-On line 39, make sure to keep the indentation and type:

 --- code ---
 ---
 language: python
-filename: main.py
+filename: main.py - frequency()
 line_numbers: true
 line_number_start: 20
 line_highlights: 34-35